landon9720/Proseeo/README.md

   routing use cases: ask, pass
   indexer and queries
-  generate template plans on init disable ansi when not supported or wanted brew formula
+  on init: generate template plans, .gitignore disable ansi when not supported or wanted brew formula
   .